How To Use Raven for Affiliate Management and Recruitment

 Raven has become a large part of our affiliate management services.
 If you have an affiliate program, you may want to think about using it as well.

-Here are a few of the ways that you can use Raven Tools to help with your affiliate management and recruitment.
+Here are a few of the ways that you can use Raven software to help with your affiliate management and recruitment.

 The first thing to do is to input a URL for the program you are managing.
 You could do myurlaffiliates.com – it’s OK if it’s not real.
 This is just the umbrella under which all your information will go.